 Bake for about an hour.
 Your ham is already fully cooked, so all you’re really doing is getting it really hot.

-After an hour’s baking, remove the roaster/Dutch oven and set on top of stove.
+After an hour’s baking, remove the roaster/Dutch oven and set it on top of the stove.
 Take a VERY sharp knife (I recommend our Messermeister knives) and score the top into squares, diamonds, triangles, or whatever design you like.
 Just make sure your design is “fancy” enough to give the glaze some “cling.”
 Spread the pepper jelly all over the ham, even the sides.
-Return to oven and bake another half hour or so, until the pepper jelly glaze glistens.
+Return to the oven and bake another half hour or so, until the pepper jelly glaze glistens.

-Remove ham from oven and let it “set” for another half hour before you try to slice it.
+Remove ham from the oven and let it “set” for another half hour before you try to slice it.

-That sweet/hot flavor just permeates the ham, and turns it into something so good, there are just no words to properly describe it.
+That sweet/hot flavor just permeates the ham and turns it into something so good, there are just no words to properly describe it.
 You’ll never glaze a ham with brown sugar again.

 My son is the only one of us who likes cloves on this ham, so I usually just stick a few on one of the ham ends.
 The rest of us just like the pepper jelly glaze on ours.
-But a ham is big, so there’s plenty of room to “individualize” it a bit. 🙂
+But ham is big, so there’s plenty of room to “individualize” it a bit. 🙂